YourRoots Logo

 Children(s): Martin Hart, Paul Hart, Patricia Hart, Martin Hart

-Born in 1912 in New York, Martin John Hart was the child of John Hart and Helen Hart.
-In time, Martin John Hart married Pauline Geraci, and they raised a family that included Martin John Hart, Paul Nicholas Hart, Patricia Hart and Martin Hart.
-Martin John Hart died in Long Island City, Queens, New York, United States of America in 1977.
+The story of Martin John Hart began in 1912 in New York.
+In 1905, Martin John Hart resided in New York, New York, USA.
+Martin John Hart married Pauline Geraci, and had children including Martin John Hart, Paul Nicholas Hart, Patricia Hart, Martin Hart.
+Martin John Hart passed away in 1977 in Long Island City, Queens, New York, United States of America.

 Find more search results for Martin Hart